surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 - <b>Color From & To:</b> Specify the color specific range of values in map region.

-- <b>Negative Cutoff:</b> enabled when negatives values are applicable.
+- <b>Negative Cutoff:</b> Enabled when negatives values are applicable.

 - <b>Negative color from & to:</b> Specify color for specific range of negative values.